My Story in Pictures

 Then in 2015 everything changed I was heart broken when my coach left the University, my dream and goal had always been to represent Canada in the Olympics and I needed a coach to get me there.
 Thats what one of the best people in the whole entire world called me.
 It was coach Harvey from the University of Arizona.
 I absolutely loved his plans for me and I loved that he saw my weaknesses on the track and had a plan to fix them.
 So the summer of 2015 I made my first pan am team, first world team and transfered to the University of Arizona.

 I loved Arizona it was not only a wonderful place to train but the business school was amazing.
 In 2016 with the help of coach Harvey I made my first Olympic team for team Canada.
 Becoming an Olympian had been a dream of mine since I was 10 years old and to finally have it happen was truly a dream come true.

 After the Olympic games in 2016 I was more determined than ever to become one of the top 400 hurdlers in the world.
 In 2017 I was undefeated in my outdoor season.
 Then in June one of the best moments in my entire life happened I became the NCAA Champion.
 I ended my collegiate career in the best way possible and now it was on the the professional world.
 After competing at the world championships and making my first world final I signed my first shoe contract with Nike.
 Another dream come true!
 I was now a Nike athlete wow how did this small town farm girl become a Nike athlete.

-For the past year I have represented Nike and xendurance at the elite level of competition for track and field.
+For the past 3 years I have represented Nike at the elite level of competition for track and field.
+Competing in Diamond League Finals, World Championship finals, winning the Pan American games in 2019.
 I get to do my dream job travel the world and run over hurdles.
 Each day I am preparing and training for the next world championships and Olympic games.
 I am also working towards giving back to the community and sharing my journey with the world!